 - Increased sex drive (libido) is commonly seen around ovulation.
 Neuroendocrine mechanisms (hormonal changes) are responsible for increased libido during fertile days (5).

 - Abdominal bloating.
-An increase in estrogen hormone before the LH surge could be the reason for bloating (6).
+An increase in estrogeniXA sex hormone responsible for the development of female sexual characteristics. hormone before the LH surge could be the reason for bloating (6).

 - Heightened senses of taste, smell, and vision can be noticed by some women in the second half of their menstrual cycle (after ovulation) (2).

-It is important to know these body changes and signs since ovulation is related to fertility and general well-being.
+It is important to know these body changes and signs since ovulation is related to fertility, reproductive health, and general well-being.
 In addition, these changes would help you identify and seek early medical care for ovulation problems.

 What Are The Signs Of Ovulation Problems?